 Rides will be taken at a relaxed pace, in keeping with the rest of the holiday, and enable you to see day-to-day life at first hand.
 Whilst in the hill villages you are likely to meet locals on their way to market, be approached by curious school children eager to practice their English, and see crimson robed monks collecting alms.
 In the busy more touristy areas we have also taken time to ensure you get more from your holiday by cycling to off-the-beaten-track sights and carefully timing visits to major sights such as the Shwedagon Pagoda (Yangon’s famous golden pagoda) and U Bein Bridge, the longest teak bridge in the world.
 This is a diverse trip with the perfect combination of cycling, cultural sights and village life, designed to be enjoyed by all levels of cyclists at a comfortable pace.

-Whilst there are conflicting accounts of the number of temples located across the 16 square miles (41 square kilometres) of Bagan (varying from 1,800 to 4,000) the importance and splendour of this archaeological site is indisputable.
+Whilst there are conflicting accounts of the number of temples located across the 16 square miles (41 square kilometers) of Bagan (varying from 1,800 to 4,000) the importance and splendor of this archaeological site is indisputable.
 In fact, it has now been designated a UNESCO World Heritage Site.
-The majority of monuments that you see today date from between the 11th and 13th Centuries, when Bagan was the capital of the first Burmese Empire.
+The majority of monuments that you see today date from between the 11th and 13th Centuries when Bagan was the capital of the First Burmese Empire.
 Although with a cursory glance it may appear that one architectural form dominates, there is actually a fascinating variety, from giant monolithic structures to small stupas standing not much taller than a human and with interiors filled with statues or with walls adorned in beautiful paintings.
 The original settlement in Bagan was famously 'cleared' by the government during the late 1980s/early 1990s.
 Villagers were forced to relocate to 'New Bagan'.
-Today, therefore, apart from temples 'Old Bagan' is primarily the site of a few hotels, tourist restaurants and the grandiose (if somewhat out of place) archaeological museum.
+Today, therefore, apart from temples 'Old Bagan' is primarily the site of a few hotels, tourist restaurants, and grandiose (if somewhat out of place) archaeological museums.
 The other main settlement in this area is the river port of Nyaung U.

 This morning there is the option of taking a balloon ride over Bagan.
 Please contact our office for more details.